 – Thomas Jefferson.

 As a senior student, a common mistake is to focus on doing a great rendering, but with a low level of research.
-I can tell you that you won’t want to put yourself in the situation you worked for hours, or even all nighter in rush for something beautiful that will actually be rejected.
+I can tell you that you won’t want to put yourself in the situation you worked for hours, or even all-nighter in rush for something beautiful that will actually be rejected.

 Play the game of making a lot of research from the start of your design school and you will discover that you will enjoy producing ideas more than sketching itself!
-You will like it so much than we struggle at defining when you choose stop.
+You will like it so much than we struggle at defining when you choose to stop.
 That day, you will fully use sketching as a tool.

 Sketching is just one side of design.
 Complement both creativity and sketching skills together and you will create magic things from your own imagination!